-The department offers two subjects at post 16 – Psychology and Sociology.
+The department offers three subjects at Post 16 – Psychology, Sociology and Criminology.

 Psychology is the scientific study of the human mind and behaviour and is therefore directly related to people’s everyday lives.
 It is an intriguing subject as it tries to explain why people behave as they do.
-As part of the course you will investigate psychological themes such as prejudice, schizophrenia, memory, aggression, brain structure and factors influencing eye witness testimony and jury decision making.
+As part of the course you will investigate psychological themes such as relationships, schizophrenia, memory, attachment, biopsychology, social influence, forensics and many more topics.

 The course will enable students to:

 - develop essential knowledge and understanding of different areas of the subject and how they relate to each other